 - Loss of appetite.

-The consequences on the pregnant mother would be limited to fat malabsorption which could trigger blood clotting problems, but this is a very rare complication.
-However, on the developing fetus, more serious complications such as fetal distress, meconium inhalation, premature delivery or intrauterine fetal death could occur.
+The consequences for the pregnant mother would be limited to fat malabsorption, which could lead to blood clotting problems, but this is a very rare complication.
+However, for the developing fetus, there could be more serious complications such as fetal distress, meconium inhalation, premature birth, or intrauterine fetal death.

 Prevention

-At present the available knowledge about intrahepatic cholestasis of pregnancy does not allow its early prevention.
+Currently, the available knowledge about intrahepatic cholestasis of pregnancy does not allow for its early prevention.
 However, as with other pathologies, following a healthy and balanced diet with plenty of fresh fruits and vegetables can help reduce the risk of cholestasis or its severity, as well as other problems during pregnancy.

 13.5 million variants